netdata/netdata/web/gui/README.md

 ![Screenshot of the menu](https://user-images.githubusercontent.com/1153921/62811361-38b96880-bab6-11e9-8d41-4d9b29778e86.png)

-Most menu items will contain a number of **submenu** entries, which represent any [families](../README.md#families) from that section.
+Most menu items will contain several **submenu** entries, which represent any [families](../README.md#families) from that section.
 Netdata automatically generates these submenu entries.

-Here's a **Disks** menu with a number of submenu entries for each disk drive and partition Netdata recognizes.
+Here's a **Disks** menu with several submenu entries for each disk drive and partition Netdata recognizes.

 ![Screenshot of some submenus](https://user-images.githubusercontent.com/1153921/62811428-70281500-bab6-11e9-9a61-ecd0a7aba453.png)